zeroc-ice/gulp-ice-builder/README.md

 iceBuilder.compile({iceHome: "c:\ice", iceToolsPath: "c:\ice\cpp\bin\x64\Release"})
 ```

-If not set, the builder will try to use the [slice2js](https://github.com/zeroc-ice/npm-slice2js) npm package.
+If not set, the builder will try to use either the [slice2js](https://github.com/zeroc-ice/npm-slice2js) npm package
+or the `slice2js` executable in `iceHome` (when set).

 ### dest `String`